jakkaj/ravenswood/README.md

 ### Service Identity Verification
 Clusters can be configured to automatically modify deployments to add features to pods in a pattern called a sidecar.
 These containers can perform extra tasks such as validate that other services in the cluster are who they say they are and also encrypt traffic automatically between containers.
 Istio is one such open source product that implements this and is utilised as part of this design.

-### Data Migration
-*For example - from Cassandra*
-Whilst data import is supported using [standard tooling such as cqlsh](https://docs.microsoft.com/en-us/azure/cosmos-db/cassandra-import-data),  large data volumes would need special consideration for enterprise scale tooling.
-For this task we recommend the [Azure Data Factory](https://docs.microsoft.com/en-us/azure/data-factory/introduction).
-ADF is an enterprise grade integration service for moving and modifying large sets of data.